 The first thing you should do is turn off the power to the AC unit.
 Most outdoor units will have a shutoff box nearby so you can easily access the power switch.
 If you don’t have a shutoff box, you can flip the power switch in your circuit breaker.

-Next, you should look for debris on your unit both inside and out and begin removing anything that could be blocking the coils.
+Look for debris on your unit both inside and out and begin removing anything that could be blocking the coils.
 On outdoor units, it’s especially important to be aware of bugs, sticks, leaves, and dirt that are sucked up and stuck in your unit.
 If you want, you can also purchase a special brush to clean out the debris.

 Once all of the larger debris is removed, do a quick inspection of your unit for any tears, damage, oil leaks, dents, or anything that seems off.
 Contact a professional if you find any damages so they can guide you on the best methods for repair or replacement.